 By investigating habitual cues from the body, the Hakomi approach quiets mental static to discover what’s beneath repetitive story lines.
 We track bodily signals and gestures, to bypass the conscious mind, the master storyteller and gatekeeper to your deeper experiencing self.
 Body awareness leads directly to significant core experiences that you might not have fully integrated or made sense of.

 Many past experiences were too overwhelming or occurred outside of a loving context to be fully digested or understood.
 Our current reactive patterns evolved out of our past experiences.
 Because conditioned reactions occur automatically, we continue to relive the same adaptive patterns unconsciously.

 Bringing unexamined experiences into awareness allows us to change how we relate from now on.
-Because memory is not fixed, we can bring love and understanding to situations that were painful or confusing to our younger selves.
-We can provide the missing comfort and nourishment needed to change the outcome of the story.
-Thanks to neuroplasticity, everything we learned in relationship can be relearned and experienced in the context of new loving and supportive relationships.
+Because memory is not fixed, we can bring love and understanding to situations that continue to feel painful or confusing.
+By creating a supportive and compassionate frame, we can provide the missing comfort and nourishment needed to release the residue of past experiences.
+Thanks to neuroplasticity, we can continually get current and bring ourselves up-to-date.

 To learn more call 530-261-1892

 Disclaimer: Focused mindfulness practices are an excellent adjunct, but not a replacement for care by a licensed medical or mental health provider.